Fiction

 illuminest for ever every season

-After this very brief information about the concept of Middle Earth and the origin of this legendary land, now we are going to continue with the myths of creation that Tolkien designed both for Middle Earth universe and the continent.
-In this way, you are going to understand how the characters in Lord of the Rings and Hobbit were created and you are going to feel illuminated by the fact that how the real roles and the purposes of those characters in Middle Earth shape the story.
+After this very brief information about the concept of Middle-earth and the origin of this legendary land, we will continue with the myths of creation that Tolkien designed for both the Middle-earth universe and the continent.
+In this way, you will understand how the characters in The Lord of the Rings and The Hobbit were created, and you will feel illuminated by the fact that the real roles and purposes of those characters in Middle-earth shape the story.

 Every Universe Has a Creator : Eru Ilúvatar

-Eru Iluvatar is the only creator of the fictional Middle Earth universe in J. R. R. Tolkien’s book.
-Iluvatar can afford everything.
+Eru Ilúvatar is the only creator of the fictional Middle-earth universe in J. R. R. Tolkien’s books.
+Ilúvatar encompasses everything.
 It is unique and knows everything.
 It is the one that has always existed in the past and will exist in the future.

-According to the legend, Eru created beings that we could call an angel to manage universe and it asked them to sustain its harmony.
+According to the legend, Eru created beings that we could call angels to manage the universe, and He asked them to sustain its harmony.
 The name of these beings was Ainur.
-These beings were divided into two as Maiar and Valar.
+These beings were divided into two groups: Maiar and Valar.
 These angels created harmony together.
-Melkor was the smartest and strongest among all Valars.
-Meanwhile, Eru Ilúvatar created Arda (the world) and Melkor used his strength and intelligence to disrupt the harmony in Arda and he wanted to create his own harmony on this world.
-This incongruous harmony created by Melkor attracted some other Maiar to his side, too.
-However, Valar continued to shape Arda before the children of Eru were born.
-Meanwhile, Melkor continued to disrupt what Valar did, and so all the pain and mismatches in the Arda were born due to the disruptive behavior of Melkor.
+Melkor was the smartest and strongest among all the Valar.
+Meanwhile, Eru Ilúvatar created Arda (the world), and Melkor used his strength and intelligence to disrupt the harmony in Arda; he wanted to create his own harmony in this world.
+This incongruous harmony created by Melkor attracted some other Maiar to his side as well.
+However, the Valar continued to shape Arda before the children of Eru were born.
+Meanwhile, Melkor continued to disrupt what the Valar did, and so all the pain and mismatches in Arda were born due to the disruptive behavior of Melkor.

-When Tulkas ended the war, Valar started to beautify the world again.
-They created seas, lakes, rivers and mountains.
+When Tulkas ended the war, the Valar started to beautify the world again.
+They created seas, lakes, rivers, and mountains.
 Then, they planted the seeds of plants and animals.
 These seeds needed light to grow and thrive.
-So ,they built two giant splendid lamps.
+So, they built two giant, splendid lamps.
 Everything was very good in Arda.
-Plants grew and forests were formed again, but Melkor got an opportunity again and returned to Arda.
-He began to spoil all the beauties in Arda and destroyed the lamps.
-However, Valar somehow defeated Melkor again.
+Plants grew and forests were formed again, but Melkor got an opportunity and returned to Arda.
+He began to spoil all the beauty in Arda and destroyed the lamps.
+However, the Valar somehow defeated Melkor again.

-Meanwhile, Eru Ilúvatar created humans and elves (Eruhíni- Eru’s Children).
+Meanwhile, Eru Ilúvatar created humans and elves (Eruhíni – Eru’s Children).
 This made them special and superior to other creatures.
-Humans were the favorite of Ilúvatar.
+Humans were the favorites of Ilúvatar.
 Eru Ilúvatar rewarded them with mortality and granted them the power of self-determination.
-The human also helped shaping the Middle-Earth.
+Humans also helped shape Middle-earth.
 On the other hand, Elves were not involved in worldly affairs.

-Besides the power of sustaining harmony, Valar also had the power to create their own non-angelic creatures called dwarves (a.k.a. adopted children of Eru) , ents and eagles.
-However, Melkor didn’t have the power of creating his own creatures.
-It created the orcs by deforming some of the races as much as he could.
-As years passed, races around the world (Arda) fought in countless battles with Melkor and his army.
-At the end of their war, Melkor was punished and the shape of the world changed.
-After years, some power rings were hammered by a blacksmith named ”Annatar” and they were distributed to some races on Arda.
+Besides the power of sustaining harmony, the Valar also had the power to create their own non-angelic creatures called dwarves (a.k.a. adopted children of Eru), ents, and eagles.
+However, Melkor didn’t have the power to create his own creatures.
+He created the orcs by deforming some of the races as much as he could.
+As years passed, races around the world (Arda) fought in countless battles against Melkor and his army.
+At the end of their war, Melkor was punished, and the shape of the world changed.
+After years, some power rings were forged by a blacksmith named “Annatar,” and they were distributed to some races in Arda.
 J.R.R.
-Tolkien describes the purposes of those rings in his book as in the following :
+Tolkien describes the purposes of those rings in his book as follows:

 “Three Rings for the Elven-kings under the sky,